PeterShinners/comp/design/module.md

 ## Package Information and Module Structure

-A module defines its package metadata directly in the `$mod` namespace rather than separate configuration files.
-This includes publishable names, version numbers, author information, and project URLs.
-This integrated approach means a single Comp file can be a complete, self-contained package.
+A module defines its package metadata directly in the `$mod` namespace rather than juggling separate configuration files.
+This means a single Comp file can be a complete, self-contained package—no package.json, no setup.py, no build.gradle required.

 This is typically done at the top level of the package using literal values.